yoonil63/LightningBasic/README.md

-# LightningDevIntro
+# Lightning Basic Intro
-A sample Albums Database application written for a training exercise.
+Written for a training exercise.